YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Enables a client connection with a server, which is located by the information provided by expr.
 A new socket is allocated for the client connection and is made the current socket for the device, if the operation is successful.

 expr specifies the protocol and the protocol-specific information.
-Currently, YottaDB/GT.M supports TCP/IP and LOCAL (also known as UNIX domain) socket protocols.
+Currently, YottaDB supports TCP/IP and LOCAL (also known as UNIX domain) socket protocols.

 For more information, refer to “CONNECT”.

 .. note::
    CONNECT is not compatible with LISTEN.

-Although CONNECT can be used with USE command, YottaDB/FIS recommends not to use it that way, because unlike the OPEN command, there is no way to specify a timeout to the USE command.
+Although CONNECT can be used with USE command, YottaDB recommends not to use it that way, because unlike the OPEN command, there is no way to specify a timeout to the USE command.
 CONNECT in the USE command take a default timeout value of 0.

 Example: